-Financial assets and financial liabilities are offset and the net amount presented in the statement of financial position when, and only when, the group currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.
+Financial assets and financial liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Group currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.

-e) Impairment of Financial Instruments
+e) Impairment of financial instruments

-The group recognises loss allowances for Expected Credit Losses (ECLs) on financial assets measured at amortised cost.
-No impairment loss is recognised on equity investment.
+The Group recognises loss allowances for Expected Credit Losses (ECLs) on financial assets measured at amortised cost.

-The group measures loss allowances at an amount equal to lifetime ECL, except for the following, which are measured as 12-month ECL:
+The Group measures loss allowances at an amount equal to lifetime ECL, except for the following, which are measured as 12-month ECL:

-- debt securities that are determined to have low credit risk at the reporting date; and - other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.
+- · debt securities that are determined to have low credit risk at the reporting date; and - other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.